Titus210/C_projects/Structures/README.md

 ```
     typedef struct Employee_Salary
 ```
-After that we can now access items inside the `Employee-Salary` structure
+After that we can now access items inside the `Employee_Salary` structure

 ### Array Of Structures
 This is collection of multiple structures variables where each variable contains